mamachugh/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Overview
 Identify specific factors for a successful crowdfunding campaign.
-The link to the Excel file and a chart and graph (below) were used to more easily visualize the data.
+The link to the Excel zip file and charts are below and were used to more easily visualize the data.

 [Kickstarter_Analysis_Excel_Dataset](mamachugh/kickstarter-analysis/Kickstarter_Challenge.zip)

 #### Theater Outcomes Based on Launch Date